miLibris/flask-rest-jsonapi/docs/resource.rst

             return "Hello world", 202, {'custom_header':'custom_header_value'}

 Keep in mind that if you want to stay compliant with jsonapi specification you have to return well formatted json responses and status code.
-For example if you rewrite le post method to distribute the creation of an item you have to return a 202 (Accepted) status code.
+For example if you rewrite the post method to distribute the creation of an item you have to return a 202 (Accepted) status code.